eric8979/blog-depricated/src/posts/vscode-to-neovim.md

 I'm sure that people reading this article is already familiar with Vim or neoVim.
 (If you aren't check this blog first).
 The logical step after knowing what Vim is, is to install and using it.
 <br>
-Installing is easy just do
+In (this blog)[https://medium.com/life-at-moka/step-up-your-game-with-neovim-62ba814166d7], there is
 <br><br>

 ```shell